GET CONTRACTED

 “an annuity plan”

 Annuities are a type of investment account clients typically use either for retirement savings, conservative account growth or to generate regular income payments in retirement.
-Annuities are insurance contracts, and the issuing insurance company provides basic guarantees in the contract depending on the type of annuity.
+Annuities are insurance contracts, the issuing insurance company provides basic guarantees in the contract, this depends on the type of annuity.

 There are many types of annuities, and the right one for each person depends on their situation and goals.